Bios-Marcel/shout/ideas.md

   * Subscribe to rough topics for channel suggestions
   * Initially ask for channel interests
 * A channel should only exist, after the first post has been made.
+* Channel invites (via chat or an existing post)

 #### Pins

 * Should allow categorisation

-### Karma
+### Social Credit

-Just like Jodel, we will have a Karma system.
-Karma can be earned through upvotes, lost through downvotes and spent by reporting.
+Just like Jodel, we will have a Social Credit system.
+Social Credit can be earned through upvotes, lost through downvotes and spent by reporting.

-Karma will determine how the moderation system treats you.
+Social Credit will determine how the moderation system treats you.

-If your karma is very low or you have lost lots of karma recently, one of the following things might happen:
+If your Social Credit is very low or you have lost lots of Social Credit recently, one of the following things might happen:

 * Banned from certain types of channels (for example question posts)